DerKevinRiehl/transposon_annotation_tools/README.md

 ## Citations
-Please cite our paper if you find TransposonUltimate useful:
+Please cite our paper if you find transposon annotation tools useful:

 Riehl, Kevin and Riccio, Cristian and Miska, Eric and Hemberg, Martin.
 TransposonUltimate: software for transposon classification, annotation and detection. bioRxiv doi: https://doi.org/10.1101/2021.04.30.442214 (submitted to GenomeBiology, available on BioRxiv https://www.biorxiv.org/content/10.1101/2021.04.30.442214v1 )